Tobi-DataDetective/Customer_Subscription_Prediction/README.md

 # Customer_Subscription_Prediction
-Predict which customer would subscribe after using a free trial version of an app
+A model to Predict which customer would subscribe after using a free trial version of an app

+## Deployment In-progress.................